bltlab/mot/README.md

 Use `--bypassDocumentValidation` flag if the backedup db doesn't have all documents passing validation.

 ## Running Scraping and Extraction
-Run downloadsitemaps to get fresh sitemaps of VOA.
+Run downloadsitemaps.py to get fresh sitemaps of VOA.
 This requires the `voa-domain.tsv` file with the different VOA domains.
 `python extraction/downloadsitemaps.py voa-domains.tsv sitemaps-10.27.21 filemap-10.27.21.tsv`
 (Sometimes this fails with 503 error, just run again if needed)